Swan dive into sauce, sink your fork into some juicy meat, and impress everyone at your table with this Smothered Pork Chops recipe!

 - Tongs.
 An easy way to flip and transfer the pork chops.

-Cook it because you need a dinner that your family will love, and this recipe is going to be a hit!
+- You need a dinner of comfort food that your family will love, and this recipe is going to be a hit!

 Frequently Asked Questions